Saker falcon: Status and conservation

 BirdLife International categorises this bird as endangered, due to a rapid population decline, particularly on the central Asian breeding grounds.
 Ever since the collapse of the Soviet Union, the United Arab Emirates have been the main destination for thousands of falcons caught and sold illegally for hefty sums at the black market.
 Kazakhstan is estimated to lose up to 1,000 saker falcons per year.

 The species also faces pressure from habitat loss and destruction.
 The population was estimated to be between 7,200 and 8,800 mature individuals in 2004.
 However, sakers live at low densities across large ranges in remote regions, making distribution status difficult to assess.
 A climatic niche modelling study pinpointed certain remote areas for targeted population surveys.
 In the United States, Canada and Europe there are several captive breeding projects.
 The most dramatic decline of the saker falcon in Asia has been in Kazakhstan and Uzbekistan.
 In contrast, a strongly protected and relatively abundant population persists in Hungary.

 Saker falcons are known to be very susceptible to avian influenza, individuals having been found infected with highly pathogenic H5N1 (in Saudi Arabia) and H7N7 (in Italy) strains.
 Therefore, an experiment was done with hybrid gyr-saker falcons, which found that five falcons vaccinated with a commercial H5N2 influenza vaccine survived infection with a highly pathogenic H5N1 strain, whereas five unvaccinated falcons died.
 This means that sakers could be protected from bird flu by vaccination, at least in captivity.

 In culture

 A Hungarian mythological bird, the Turul, was probably a saker falcon (kerecsensólyom), and the saker falcon is the national bird of Hungary.
 In 2012, the saker falcon was selected as the national bird of Mongolia.

 Use in falconry

 The saker falcon has been used in falconry for thousands of years, and like its very close relative, the gyrfalcon, is a highly regarded in it.
-Swift and powerful, it is effective against medium and large game bird species.
+Swift and powerful, it is effective against medium-sized to large-sized game bird species.
 Saker falcons can reach speeds of 120 to 150 km/h and suddenly swoop down on their prey.
-In recent years it is possible that hybrids of the saker falcon and peregrine falcon have been developed in order to provide falconers a bird with greater size and horizontal speed than the peregrine, with greater propensity for diving stoops on game than the saker.
+The saker falcon and peregrine falcon can be hybridised to provide falcons used in the control of larger birds considered pests.